radical-cybertools/radical.owms/docs/source/tutorial/index.rst

 **You will learn how to:**

-* Install TROY on your own machine
+* Install RADICAL-OWMS on your own machine
 * Write a program that runs a workload locally on your machine
 * Use the same program with a different plugins to run on a remote site